rajib18197/rajib18197/README.md

 ### Front End Web Developer

-Hello there!
-It's Rajib Das (Raju).
 A Programmer and Front-end Developer with a great passion for creating beneficial things with code to efficiently generate great values in expeditiously around the world.
 Due to this, I am learning a broad area of technologies with deep care not perfunctory every single day.

-Also I am currently doing my undergraduate program in Computer Science and Engineering at Bangladesh University of Business and Technology (BUBT).

-My Competency includes in HTML, CSS, CSS Preprocessor (SASS/SCSS), CSS Architecture (BEM Methodology), JavaScript, ES6, Bootstrap & problem solver not only that but also willing to learn new technology as per need because I feel & believe an endless need to learn, to improve, to evolve.

-Tools: Command-line Interface (CLI), Git, GitHub, Chrome Dev Tool, VS Code.

-Besides that, I also like to read self-help Books.
-E-mail: rajib18197@gmail.com

 Skills:  REACT / JavaScript / HTML / CSS / SASS / Bootstrap